kolosovsky/book-notes/Test-driven development (TDD)/The Three Laws of TDD.md

 write production code.
 But by rule 3 you can only write the production code that makes the test compile or pass, and no more.

-At some point of development rule 3 requires to write something like this
+At some point of development rule 3 requires writing something like this

 ```typescript
 class List {
     contain(key: string): boolean {